-Animal-assisted therapy provides enormous psychological and physiological benefits that have been scientifically documented.
-People who interact with animals for the purpose of therapy can realize physical improvements in health that include:
+Animal-assisted psychotherapy can provide numerous psychological and physiological benefits.
+People who interact with animals for the purpose of therapy may experience improvements in health, including:

 - Decreased stress levels

 - Decreased hostility toward the self and others

 - Rise in release of beta-endorphins